-Sadly, the situation here in Moore County has regressed with respect to this issue.
-After a few years of improvement after the end Fiscal Year 2015, the number of animals killed in the Moore County Animal Center has risen dramatically in the fiscal year just ended.
+Sadly, for example, the situation here in Moore County has regressed with respect to this issue.
+After a few years of improvement after the end Fiscal Year 2015, the number of animals killed in the Moore County Animal Center has risen dramatically in the 2019 fiscal year.

 During that period, 1,295 animals were killed, versus 818 in the 2018 fiscal year and 543 in 2017, increases of 58 percent and 138 percent.